hamish-mcc/gemma-gcp-deploy/README.md

-# Deploy Serve Gemma open models using GPUs on GKE with Triton and TensorRT-LLM
+# Deploy Gemma open models using GPUs on GKE with Triton and TensorRT-LLM

 ## Resources